Tere-Parra/Finding-genes-that-may-be-involved-in-pancreatic-cancer-patient-survival/README.md

 **3.DEG**

-First, we need to verify the available metadata. then, we choose the Dead and Alive projects.
+First, we need to verify the available metadata.
+Then, we choose the Dead and Alive projects.

 ``` R